srctaha/how-to-become-data-scientist/README.md

 ## Setup

-1. Install R for MacOS from [CRAN](https://cran.r-project.org/bin/macosx/).
+1. Install R and RStduio for MacOS.

+    ```bash
+    brew install --cask r
+    brew install --cask rstudio
+    ```

-2. Create a dedicated folder for the installed R packages and let R know about it.
+1. Create a dedicated folder for the installed R packages and let R know about it.

     ```bash
     export RLIBS_PATH=/Users/$(whoami)/tools/rlibs